-Secondly, at large times, noticing the better empirical arm is drawn extensively, one can build on entropy increment structure to speed up \algoname performances.
+Second, at large times, noticing that the better empirical arm is drawn extensively, one can increment the algorithm by multiple steps at a time to speed up \algoname.
 Indeed, let us assume that the better empirical arm is drawn $T$ times successively while always returning a null reward, which is the worst scenario for the returned reward of the better empirical arm.
 Then, if the increment evaluation at $t+T$ of \cref{alg:bandit_algorithmber} still returns $\armmax$, then it ensures that all increment evaluations between $[t,t+T]$ of \cref{alg:bandit_algorithmber} will always return $\armmax$ independently of its returned rewards.
-Then, by use of a dichotomy search on the variable $T$, ones can diminish the number of increment evaluation of \algoname at large times, thus improving \algoname time performances.
+Then, using a dichotomy search on the variable $T$, we can diminish the number of increment evaluations of \algoname at large times, thus improving \algoname['s]{} performance.